athomasoriginal/templates/resources/athomasoriginal/static_site/root/README.md

 ## Custom Template Engine Clojure

-This template comes with Custom Template Engine and Data support for `cljs` and `edn`.
+We add Custom Template Engine and Data support for `cljs` and `edn`.

 I enjoy `eleventy`, but I don't like the templating solutions provided and I already have a large body of code which I would like to reuse for these